WebSDK Usage

 {

-"external_id": "string",
+"external_id": {

-"external_id_name": "string"
+"name": "string"

 }

-if no wknd id is found the promise returned by the Web SDK call will resolve to null.
+if no wknd id is found, the promise returned by the Web SDK call will resolve to null.

 Code Example: